Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon CloudWatch.
 - [ ] Amazon Athena.

 ### A Security Engineer is troubleshooting a connectivity issue between a web server that is writing log files to the logging server in another VPC.
 The Engineer has confirmed that a peering relationship exists between the two VPCs.
-VPC flow logs show that requests sent from the.
-Web server are accepted by the logging server, but the.
-Web server never receives a reply.
+VPC flow logs show that requests sent from the Web server are accepted by the logging server, but the Web server never receives a reply.
 Which of the following actions could fix this issue?

-- [ ] Add an inbound rule to the security group associated with the logging server that allows requests from the.
-Web server.
+- [ ] Add an inbound rule to the security group associated with the logging server that allows requests from the Web server.
-- [ ] Add an outbound rule to the security group associated with the.
-Web server that allows requests to the logging server.
+- [ ] Add an outbound rule to the security group associated with the Web server that allows requests to the logging server.
 - [x] Add a route to the route table associated with the subnet that hosts the logging server that targets the peering connection.
-- [ ] Add a route to the route table associated with the subnet that hosts the.
-Web server that targets the peering connection.
+- [ ] Add a route to the route table associated with the subnet that hosts the Web server that targets the peering connection.

 ### A company's Security Engineer is copying all application logs to centralized Amazon S3 buckets.
 Currently, each of the company's application is in its own AWS account, and logs are pushed into S3 buckets associated with each account.
 The Engineer will deploy an AWS Lambda function into each account that copies the relevant log files to the centralized S3 bucket.
 The Security Engineer is unable to access the log files in the centralized S3 bucket.
 The Engineer's IAM user policy from the centralized account looks like this.
 The centralized S3 bucket policy looks like this.
 Why is the Security Engineer unable to access the log files?